Spring 2024 Open Enrollment

 Health insurance is important because it protects you and increases your access to care.
-That's why having it is a requirement at CMU.
+That's why having it is a requirement at CMU; each academic year, students must enroll in CMU's student medical insurance plan or apply to waive it.

-- Full-time undergraduate and graduate students who are physically located in the U.S. must have medical insurance that meets the university's requirements.
+- All full-time students who are physically located in the U.S. must have medical insurance that meets the university's requirements; certain programs also require this of their part-time students.

 - If your insurance meets those requirements, you may apply to waive CMU's Student Health Insurance Plan (SHIP).